pseudomuto/kazurator/README.md

 ## Development

-* Clone this repo and `pip install -r requirements/dev.txt`
+* Clone this repo and `pip install -r requirements.txt`
 * Run tests `script/test nosetests`

 Running the tests will spawn a docker container to run zookeeper in.
 It will be shutdown automatically at the end of the